jdiehll/correcTIR/README.md

 ✅ [Auxiliary data](#auxiliary-data-files) (1 or 2 files, depending on measurement interval)

 📌 Total: 2–3 files

+⏳ Timezone: Your data must include a timestamp field in the required format to properly align images and point measurements.
+However, any timezone is acceptable as long as it is applied consistently across all input files.
+We recommend using local time.

 🚀 Once your input data is in the correct format, you are ready to run the pipeline!
 You can now jump to the [Configuration File](#configuration-file) section to set up your processing for both Python package and GUI usage.